simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 **Independent Research Findings** (GainSec & Ben Jordan):
 > "In all of our research, we've not unencrypted or cracked a thing.
 All of it was unencrypted at runtime."

+*The gap between the marketing claim and the technical reality is total.*

 ### What Is Unencrypted